Oru Oorla Oru Rajakumari (TV series): Plot

-Rasathi is a 'plump' girl who faces prejudice due to her size.
-Rasathi is a single-parent's child.
-So, her mother Shenbakavalli and their family along with Rasathi father's friend Paarivendan and family has taken the initiative for Rasathi's marriage since she is the daughter of Paarivendan's friend also Rasathi's family have not enough property to arrange the marriage.
+Rasathi is a plus-sized girl who faces prejudice due to her size.
+Rasathi is a single-parent child, so her mother, Shenbakavalli, and their family, along with Rasathi's father's friend Paarivendan and family, have taken the initiative for Rasathi's marriage since she is the daughter of Paarivendan's friend Rasathi's family have not enough property to arrange the marriage.
 Paarivendan fixes a man named Shankar for Rasathi, who is already married and has a child.
 During the wedding, Shankar stops the ceremony.
 It's because of Paarivendan, who had a problem with Shankar two days before the wedding.
 Thus Shankar had planned to take revenge against Paarivendan during the ceremony5a.
 After Shankar leaves from there, Rasathi becomes worried.
 Paarivendan realizes that it's because of him the marriage has stopped, so he promises Shenbakavalli that his son Iniyan – the village's best Kabaddi player – will marry Rasathi.
 Iniyan initially rejects this marriage as he loves another girl, but his father compels him to accept and marry Rasathi.
 In Iniyan's house, everyone except Paarivendan, paternal uncle Nesamani and cousin brother Kumaran, hates Rasathi.
 Firstly Iniyan's paternal aunt Maragatham, the head of Iniyan's family, hates Rasathi because of her appearance and her belonging to a middle-class family.
-Secondly Maragatham's son Kumaran married Rasathi's classmate, Kanmani – a greedy, well-settled and angry girl.
+Secondly, Maragatham's son Kumaran married Rasathi's classmate, Kanmani – a greedy, well-settled and angry girl.
 She initially loves Iniyan and wishes to marry him but her plan fails because of Rasathi marries Iniyan.
 So Kanmani decides to take revenge against Rasathi thus marries Kumaran and enters as sister-in-law of Iniyan.
 Also after some days Kanmani makes Maragatham as an interloper toy to her.
 Iniyan's mother Mangai initially dislikes Rasathi but seeing her co-sister Maragatham always appreciate her own daughter-in-law Kanmani but criticize Rasathi, Mangai starts to take care of Rasathi.
 Day-by-day Kanmani gives plans to Maragatham for Rasathi to get stress and tension always.
 Rasathi needs to overcome the problems which are raised by them.